masayukig/openstackcloud-playbook/README.rst

 ..
 WARNING::
    This project is just for my excercise for OpenStack, ansible, etc.
    So, please do not use this for a production environment :)
+   And, this is just for openSUSE distribution which I use.
+So that, this doesn't work on CentOS, Ubuntu, Debian, etc.

 How to use
 ----------